 Many stock option plans have a provision that causes the options to be exercised at the termination of employment.
 This means that you have little control over the timing or financial terms of the transaction.
 In other cases, a terminated employee may exercise the options to raise cash in preparation for losing a salary.
 In either case, you must act quickly in order to protect yourself from market risk and adverse tax effects.
 The most successful financial planning strategies involve these steps: 1) timing the transactions to minimize tax consequences, 2) matching gains and losses for maximum tax efficiency, 3) AMT neutralization and 4) diversifying or insuring the investments to protect from market movements.

 It always makes sense to take a conservative view of cash flow when making plans prior to a layoff.
+In this current crisis situation, I advise clients to plan for one the worst scenarios.
 If your credit cards, 401(k) loans and other personal debt can be refinanced at more favorable terms, now is the time to do it.
 There is no legal obligation to tell a lender that you suspect that you may be laid off in the future.
 But once the layoff happens it is nearly impossible to restructure your debt.

 If you are not currently monitoring your cash flow on a monthly basis, this is probably an excellent time to start.
 Use a commercial software program like Quicken to help monitor personal accounting as well as improve personal financial planning.